 |It is opposed by hydrostatic or turgor pressure.||Hydrostatic pressure or turgor pressure will not occur in diffusion.|

 |In this process, concentration of solvent is not equalized.||Concentration of whole substance will be equalized.|

 |Factors like solute potential, water potential and pressure potential will not affect osmosis.||Factors like solute potential, water potential and pressure potential will not affect diffusion.|

 Diffusion is essential for many organisms as it is a feature of a number of processes which control and supply vital substances to the body in order for basic survival.
 A few of these are discussed below.
 Gas exchange is one of these processes.

 - It is when much-needed oxygen is obtained by the body in order for respiration to take place and the waste CO2 is taken out of the body.
-In us mammals, the exchange takes place in the lungs which contain a large number of alveoli.
+In us mammals, the exchange takes place in the lungs which contain many alveoli.

-- The importance of osmosis is to keep equilibrium between the outside and inside environment.
+- The importance of osmosis is to keep an equilibrium between the outside and inside environment.

 - For example, from the soil to the root hairs of the plant for the osmosis of water.
-Soil has more concentration of water therefore, it moves from soil to a region of low concentration (ie. Plant)
+The Soil has more concentration of water, therefore, it moves from soil to a region of low concentration (ie. Plant)